 As you embark on the preparation for your new career, we ask that you come with a growth mindset and desire to commit to life-long learning which includes the continuous development of knowledge, skill, and disposition.
 Your counseling coursework and training will provide a connection between theory and practice and create relevant learning experiences to further your personal and professional growth.
-During the course of this program, you will complete a sequence of essential courses, a school counseling portfolio, a practicum embedded into each course, an exit exam, a capstone project, and a field experience in which you can gain hands-on experience and build confidence as an aspiring practitioner who practices social justice advocacy and promotes the development of the whole student.
+During the course of this program, you will complete a sequence of essential courses, a practicum embedded into each course, a capstone project, and then, depending on your program, you will either embark on a field experience in which you can gain hands-on experience and build confidence as an aspiring practitioner who practices social justice advocacy and promotes the development of the whole student, or a community college counselor exploration, where you will develop applied experiential skills that are essential to those serving in the role of community college or university counselor.